nicocaille/TP/TP4-NFT-minter.md

 To mint the NFT, you then put the two parameters, the recipient address of the NFT, and this tokenURI as: https://aquamarine-regular-kiwi-524.mypinata.cloud/ipfs/QmQhHEf6WwmhbETxb4LWEp3jkiTaeFnUS6MySddBqpxtzf

-Follow the tutorial on this page to build the interface for a Minter: https://docs.alchemy.com/docs/nft-minter
+We are going to create a generic Minter UI by following the tutorial on this page: https://docs.alchemy.com/docs/nft-minter